NocteDefensor/LudusMCP/README.md

 Ensure you have:
 - Ludus server SSH access credentials
 - Ludus API key (obtain via `ludus apikey` command)
-- WireGuard configuration file OR SSH tunnel capabilities
+- WireGuard configuration file OR SSH tunnel capabilities (obtain wireguard conf from Ludus CLI)
 - Admin or user account on Ludus server.
 Non admin will be limited in same ways as using ludus cli with non admin account.

 ## Installation